 While the land capability or IPES limits may be exceeded under the amendment, the land capability limits will not be exceeded on a regional level.
 Assuming that there are approximately 946 bonus units remaining for assignment to future projects (see Project Need section above), approximately 620,000 square feet (just over 14 acres) of land coverage (using 656 sf average land coverage per multi-family unit as estimated in the 2012 RPU EIS) would be required for buildout of bonus units within high capability lands inside centers, multi-family housing zones, and the bonus unit boundary.
 A sizable percentage of the land coverage needed for these affordable housing units would consist of base allowable land coverage (20 to 30 percent) for high capability lands whether the proposed development parcels are vacant or have existing land coverage.
 As such, up to 50-80 percent of the estimated land coverage total would require transfer under the current rules if future 100 percent deed-restricted affordable, moderate and achievable housing projects were to maximize land coverage at 70 or 100 percent of the high capability portion of the project area (70 percent in multi-family zones outside centers and up to 100 percent within centers).
 As such, under current transfer rules, approximately 7 to 11.2 acres of the calculated maximum land coverage total of 14 acres for buildout of the 946 bonus unit pool would require transfer.
-This range of potential land coverage transfer equals up to approximately 488,000 square feet of land coverage, a potential benefit to equally or more sensitive lands outside of the urban boundary that would no longer have land coverage development potential.
+This range of potential land coverage transfer equals up to approximately 488,000 square feet of land coverage, a potential benefit to equally or more sensitive lands outside of the urban boundary that would no longer have development potential.
 Based on data included in the 2012 RPU EIS (Table 3.7-5), over 4,700 acres of high capability land coverage is available for development region-wide.
 Thus, not only would the additional 7 to 11.2 acres of additional land coverage within the Centers and multi-family housing zones require transfer from other areas (offsetting exceedance of existing land coverage limits in those locations), the total increase in these areas equates to less than 0.3 percent of the total remaining allowable high capability land coverage in the region.
 Under the current development caps, there is no possibility that even under full build-out, the region will exceed regional land coverage limits.

-Based on the relatively small amount of high capability land coverage needed to incentivize 946 units of 100 percent deed-restricted affordable, moderate, and achievable housing (bonus units) and associated commercial aspects of mixed-use development that includes only bonus units for the residential component, and the requirements to transfer land coverage over base allowable with publicly maintained onsite or area-wide stormwater treatment systems, the impact of this change is considered to be less than significant.
-This finding does not support allowance for any additional coverage above the base allowable for any other type of development, which will require a separate environmental review.
+Based on the relatively small amount of high capability land coverage needed to incentivize 100 percent deed-restricted affordable, moderate, and achievable housing and the requirements to transfer land coverage over base allowable and provide equally effective stormwater management to current water quality requirements, the impact of this change is considered to be less than significant.